pragmagrid/pragma_boot/README.rst

 ----------------------

 **pragma_boot** is the main program to instantiate Virtual Machine in Pragma.
-It accepts the following agruments:
+It accepts the following arguments:

 * **--list**             list the available images
 * **--num_cpus N**       the number of compute node to start up (default to 0)
-* **--vcname vcname**    the name of the virtual clutster to start up (the name must be in the database)
+* **--vcname vcname**    the name of the virtual cluster to start up (the name must be in the database)
 * **--base_path path**   the base path of the VM database
-* **--key path**         The ssh key that will be authorized on the frontned of the cluster (default is /root/.ssh/id_rsa.pub)
+* **--key path**         The ssh key that will be authorized on the frontend of the cluster (default is /root/.ssh/id_rsa.pub)

-pragma_boot ivokes the follwing subscripts which will be invoked in the order described below.
+pragma_boot invokes the following subscripts which will be invoked in the order described below.
 In the commands below the ve_dirver will be replaced with the local Virtual Engine (VE) driver (the base path used to find all the VE drivers can be configured in the file site_conf.conf)